ashrobo/GoogleWearAlert/README.md

 GoogleWearAlert
 ===============

-NOTE: Due to the volatility of the Swift language and other commitments this library is no longer actively maintained.

 Objective-C version kindly written by dimohamdy - https://github.com/dimohamdy/GoogleWearAlert

 An Android Wear style confirmation view for iOS - Written in Swift